LightBoy01/ai-job-spot/src/articles/the-artist-and-the-algorithm.md

 **Setting:** A quiet, minimalist studio.
 THE STRATEGIST sits across from THE ARTIST, who has a portfolio of stunning digital paintings and designs spread across a large table.

 **The Artist:** I’ll be honest.
 I look at these tools—Midjourney, DALL-E—and I feel a sense of dread.
 I’ve spent two decades honing my craft.
-My understanding of color theory, of composition, of the subtle weight of a line... it feels like it’s all about to be devalued to zero.
+My understanding of color theory, of composition, of the subtle weight of a line... it feels like it’s all about to be commoditized.
 Anyone can now type a sentence and generate an image that, at first glance, is beautiful.
 What is left for me?

 **The Strategist:** I understand the feeling.
 It’s a genuine and valid concern.
 Let me ask you this: when you look at one of your own pieces, for example this one... *[points to a complex, emotionally resonant image]*... what was the very first thing you did?